-- 1. Three (3) passes are required.
+- 1. Two (2) passes are required.
 Each pass must consist of a minimum of two contacts with the bed and no more than three.
 A maximum of two skills per pass. - 2.
-Each pass must include one somi, but cannot include two somies. - 3.
+Each pass must include one somi, but cannot include two somies.
+One (1) pass must have a somi with 180° twist. - 3.
 Repeats are not allowed.
-A skill is considered repeated when used during the three (3) passes more than once as a mount, spotter, or dismount.
+A skill is considered repeated when used during the two (2) passes more than once as a mount, spotter, or dismount.
 A repeated skill will result in 1.0 pt deduction and loss of difficulty of skill.